WARTORIOUS/PasteKing/README.md

-👑 PasteKing
-PasteKing is your personal command center for quick-access text, links, and system tools.
+👑 PasteKing is your personal command center for quick-access text, links, and system tools.
 It stays right where you need it, letting you copy data or trigger actions with a single click.

 Quick Start
 Launch: Double-click PasteKing.exe.